Coronavirus cases in Ecuador top 10,000, doubling about once a week

 In Latin America, only Brazil, Peru and Chile have more cases.
 President Lenin Moreno has proposed creating a humanitarian assistance fund that would collect 5% of the profits with reported revenue exceeding $1 million in 2018, and would tax workers with monthly salaries of more than $500.

-Those measures have been questioned by indigenous people, unions and business leaders.
+Those measures, that still have to be approved by legislators, have been questioned by indigenous people, unions and business leaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)